 Bankruptcy Claims

 The primary recovery method for most FTX customers is through the bankruptcy process.
-The FTX estate has recovered approximately $14.5 to $16.3 billion in assets, with 98% of creditors expected to receive 118% of their claim value based on November 2022 prices.
+The FTX estate has reported approximately $14.5 to $16.3 billion in recovered assets, but distributions are class-specific and depend on allowed-claim status, pre-distribution requirements, reserves, distribution service providers, and current estate notices.

-However, because claims are valued at 2022 prices, many investors are receiving far less than their assets would be worth today had they retained possession of their cryptocurrency.
+Because many claims are valued using November 2022 petition-date prices, some creditors may still recover less than their assets would be worth today had they retained possession of their cryptocurrency.

 Civil Litigation